heber-silva/CKA-Obsidian-Vault/Container/RuntimeClass.md

 ### 1. Configure the CRI implementation on nodes[](https://kubernetes.io/docs/concepts/containers/runtime-class/#1-configure-the-cri-implementation-on-nodes)

 The configurations available through RuntimeClass are Container Runtime Interface (CRI) implementation dependent.
-See the corresponding documentation ([below](https://kubernetes.io/docs/concepts/containers/runtime-class/#cri-configuration)) for your CRI implementation for how to configure.
+See the corresponding documentation ([](https://kubernetes.io/docs/concepts/containers/runtime-class/#cri-configuration)) for your CRI implementation for how to configure.

 #### Note:

 RuntimeClass assumes a homogeneous node configuration across the cluster by default (which means that all nodes are configured the same way with respect to container runtimes).
-To support heterogeneous node configurations, see [Scheduling](https://kubernetes.io/docs/concepts/containers/runtime-class/#scheduling) below.
+To support heterogeneous node configurations, see [](https://kubernetes.io/docs/concepts/containers/runtime-class/#scheduling) below.

 The configurations have a corresponding `handler` name, referenced by the RuntimeClass.
-The handler must be a valid [DNS label name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names).
+The handler must be a valid [](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names).

 ### 2. Create the corresponding RuntimeClass resources[](https://kubernetes.io/docs/concepts/containers/runtime-class/#2-create-the-corresponding-runtimeclass-resources)